All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

-View over Golfo di Bonagia in the Tyrrhenian Sea from the church of S. Giovanni (see it in a 1911 painting by Alberto Pisa)
+View over Golfo di Bonagia in the Tyrrhenian Sea and Monte Cofano from the church of S. Giovanni (see it in a 1911 painting by Alberto Pisa)

 Mount Erice stands isolated at the north-western end of Sicily and from the height of 750 m/2500 ft it has commanding views over the Tyrrhenian Sea and the Strait of Sicily which separates the island from Africa.
 The town however was not founded by settlers coming from the sea, such as the Greeks and the Carthaginians, but by the Elimi, an indigenous ethnic group.
 They lived in the interior of the island and Segesta, their main town, was not very far from Erice.